Skip to content

 • Imports verify_wire_ip.yml to check Wire IP access

-• This step is crucial for identifying network ingress and cannot be skipped
+• Always runs - This step is crucial for identifying network ingress and cannot be skipped

-• If wire_ip is not already specified, we try to save the tasks the wire_ip on the node in a file
+• If wire_ip is not already specified, the playbook attempts to detect it and saves it on the node

 • Imports install_pkgs.yml to install required dependencies

-• Imports setup_ssh.yml to manage SSH keys for Minikube nodes and SSH proxying for the deploy_node and minikube nodes
+• Imports setup_ssh.yml to manage SSH keys for Minikube node and SSH proxying

 • Imports minikube_cluster.yml to set up a Kubernetes cluster using Minikube